gvwilson/sdxpy/src/parse/index.md

 ---
 syllabus:
--   Parsing in two or more passes is often simpler than parsing in a single pass.
+-   Parsing transforms text that's easy for people to read into objects that are easy for computers to work with.
+-   A grammar defines the textual patterns that a parser recognizes.
--   Tokenize input text and then analyze the tokens.
+-   Most parsers tokenize input text and then analyze the tokens.
+-   Most parsers need to implement some form of precedence to prioritize different patterns.
+-   Programs can use introspection and dynamic dispatch to inspect their own internals and select operations while running.
+-   Operations like addition and function call work just like user-defined functions.
+-   Programs can overload built-in operators by defining specially-named methods that are recognized by the compiler or interpreter.
 depends:
 -   glob
 ---

-We constructed objects to match patterns in [%x glob %], but an expression like `"2023-*{pdf,txt}"` is a lot easier to read and write than `Lit("2023-", Any(Either("pdf", "txt")))`.
+We constructed objects to match patterns in [%x glob %], but an [%i "expression" %][%/i%] like `"2023-*{pdf,txt}"` is a lot easier to read and write than `Lit("2023-", Any(Either("pdf", "txt")))`.
 If we want to use the former,